Estimated Reading Time: 14 mins

 Image by Tima Miroshnichenko on pexels

-If you’re familiar with PMDD, you may have noticed in the above description of my alter ego, I didn’t make mention of certain symptoms.
+If you’re familiar with the condition, you may have noticed in describing my alter ego, that I didn’t make mention of certain symptoms.

 Image by marianna ole on pexels

-The lifestyle I live and the work I do on myself has greatly diminished my experience of these specific symptoms.
+The lifestyle I live and the work I do on myself has greatly minimised my experience of these specific symptoms.

-Things still get tough in the final days leading up to my bleed but previously, my ENTIRE two weeks with the condition was a monthly-rolling horror movie.
+Things still get tough in the final days leading up to my bleed, but previously, my entire two weeks were a monthly-rolling horror movie.

 Image by Ann H on pexels